 Specifying alternative style sheets in a web page provides a way for users to see multiple versions of a page, based on their needs or preferences.

-Firefox lets the user select the stylesheet using the View > Page Style submenu, Internet Explorer also supports this feature (beginning with IE 8), also accessed from View > Page Style (at least as of IE 11), but Chrome requires an extension to use the feature (as of version 48).
+Firefox lets the user select the stylesheet using the View > Page Style submenu.
+Internet Explorer also supports this feature (beginning with IE 8), also accessed from View > Page Style.
+Chrome requires an extension to use the feature (as of version 48).
 The web page can also provide its own user interface to let the user switch styles.